maxim2266/tojson/README.md

 #### Usage:
 ```
-▶ tojson
-Usage: tojson REGEX
+tojson REGEX
+```

-  Take input text from STDIN and convert it to JSON via the given Python regular
-  expression REGEX.
-Each line of the input is searched for the first match of the
-  regular expression and converted to a JSON object using names of the capturing
-  groups as keys, and their corresponding captures as values.
-Unnamed capturing
-  groups and groups that did not match are ignored.
-Each input line is stripped
-  of any trailing whitespace before applying REGEX.
+Take input text from STDIN and convert it to JSON via the given Python regular expression REGEX.
+Each line of the input is searched for the first match of the regular expression and converted to a JSON object using names of the capturing groups as keys, and their corresponding captures as values.
+Unnamed capturing groups and groups that did not match are ignored.
+Each input line is stripped of any trailing whitespace before applying REGEX.
 Output always goes to STDOUT.

-  By default, in each output object all values are JSON strings, unless the
-  capturing group name has "__N" suffix, in which case the program makes an attempt
-  to convert the value to a JSON number, or "__B" suffix to convert the value to
-  JSON "true" or "false".
-In either case, the suffix is removed from the key, and
-  failed conversions leave values as strings.
-The boolean conversion treats strings
-  like "true" or "yes" as JSON "true", and strings like "false" and "no" as JSON
+By default, in each output object all values are JSON strings, unless the capturing group name has "__N" suffix, in which case the program makes an attempt to convert the value to a JSON number, or "__B" suffix to convert the value to JSON "true" or "false".
+In either case, the suffix is removed from the key, and failed conversions leave values as strings.
+The boolean conversion treats strings like "true" or "yes" as JSON "true", and strings like "false" and "no" as JSON "false", case-insensitive.
-  "false", case-insensitive.
-```

 Typical use cases include parsing plain text log files or Unix commands output to extract useful information and convert it to JSON for further processing.